alex-gedeon/alias-helper/README.md

 Current Functionality:

-- Command line parsing for h, l, n, and u flags.
+- Command line parsing for h, l, n, u, and b flags.
 - Create, parse, and update aliases locally (in ~/.bash_aliases file)
 - Blacklist aliases from appearing in list menu, run -b with no arguments for blacklist